What does our RE curriculum look like?

 How do we enrich the curriculum?

-Children learn about different religions and non-religious world views by exploring artefacts, listening to and reading stories, role play, hot seating, debating and through visits from faith visitors, as well as visits to places of worship.
-At Eaton, we aim for our pupils visit at least 3 places of worship from different religions and work with 3 faith visitors from different religions.
+Children learn about different religions and non-religious world views by exploring artefacts, listening to and reading stories, role play, hot seating, debating and through visits from faith leaders, as well as visits to places of worship.